Find services, activities and events in your city:

 For families with young children, mealtimes are often the scene of some of the greatest stress-filled battles.
 I've heard over and over from well-meaning parents who struggle with feeding their little ones.
 Everyone knows that fruits and veggies are the cornerstone of a healthy diet, but parents often say that these are the least popular foods with their kids.

 It's common to hear of negotiations with kids to eat "one more bite" of broccoli so they can have dessert.
 Some children will only eat one favourite food, and everything else gets pushed around on the plate.

 When mealtime turns into battle time, everyone loses.
 I want to share five simple and proven ways to end the struggles and make eating happier and healthier for everyone.

 Believe it or not, you are the biggest influence on your child's evolving relationship with food and eating.
-Without meaning to, your love and concern for their well-being can season the air around the table with a ton of tension.
+Your concern for their well-being can season the air around the table with a ton of tension.
 That's not a great recipe for success.

-If the focus is taken off the food, kids are much more likely to dive in and eat what's in front of them, and to experiment with new or unfamiliar foods.
+If the focus is taken off the food, kids are more likely to dive in and eat what's in front of them, and to experiment with new or unfamiliar foods.

-It’s well documented that most of us don't eat foods because we know they're good for us.
-We eat what's appealing.
-The core of the Rainbow Plate approach to food education is to encourage kids to use all their senses to explore and experience foods.
+Most of us don't eat foods simply because we know they're good for us—we eat what's appealing.
+The Rainbow Plate approach to food education is to encourage kids to use all their senses to explore and experience foods.

 It may take some time, but parenting is a long game, right?
-If you do your job and trust your kids, they'll show you that they can eat what their body needs and will eventually embrace a variety of foods over time.
+If you do your job and trust your kids, they'll show you that they can eat what their body needs and will embrace a variety of foods over time.

 Kids love to eat what they've helped make, and even the tiniest hands can do something to pitch in for the family meal.

 The bottom line?
-Take a deep breath, smile and relax around food.
+Take a deep breath, smile, and relax around food.
 If you chill out at the table your kids will too.
 That's what I call healthy eating.